--97% of Providers Nationwide accept Traditional Medicare
+-97% of Medical Providers in the United States accept Traditional Medicare

 -No Referrals Needed